SamDecrock/node-httpreq/README.md

     - parameters: an object of query parameters
     - headers: an object of headers
     - cookies: an array of cookies
+    - auth: a string for basic authentication.
+For example `username:password`
     - binary: true/false (default: false), if true, res.body will a buffer containing the binary data
     - allowRedirects: (default: __true__ , only with httpreq.get() ), if true, redirects will be followed
     - maxRedirects: (default: __10__ ).
 For example 1 redirect will allow for one normal request and 1 extra redirected request.